messageraft/email-craft/docs/faq.md

 ### II.
 Disable ESM Externals

-Alternatively, you can also turn off `esmExternals` in `next.config.js` which will allow you to keep importing server actions which use `jsx-email` into client components:
+Alternatively, you can also turn off `esmExternals` in `next.config.js` which will allow you to keep importing server actions which use `email-craft` into client components:

 ```js
 /** @type {import('next').NextConfig} */